makersacademy/news-summary-challenge/README.md

 ### Test Framework

 Taking inspiration of the test framework that my group wrote over the notes challenge, it would be able to do a simple `toEqual` expectation.
 It will also have `describe` and `it` functions to wrap the expectations for better clarity and ease of use so that other's can jump on without learning much.
+At this time, I cannot think of any logic that needs to be used for this app, so this framework will sit on the side for now.

 ### Researching APIs